 Standard College awards students with a diploma in Practical Nursing upon successful completion of all program requirements.
-Students complete 100% of their course work at Standard College.
+Since March 2020, students complete their course work online, engage in the skills lab on campus, and complete tests online and at campus.
 This program is a vocational and credits generally earned in this program are not applicable to other degrees.